leonletto/leonletto.github.io/Blog/Why-Your-Long-Context-AI-Keeps-Forgetting.md

 **Important note**: This isn't just a configuration setting you can change.
 The `max_window_layers` parameter defines the model's architecture during training—the weights are trained specifically for this layer configuration.
 You can't edit config.json to "fix" a code model for long-context tasks; you'd need to retrain the model with a different architecture.
 Research from NVIDIA's [SWAN-GPT paper](https://arxiv.org/abs/2504.08719) demonstrates that different layer types (full attention vs sliding window) learn fundamentally different representations during training, and converting between architectures requires significant continued pre-training.

+*Note: You might see `use_sliding_window: false` in some config files—this controls runtime behavior in specific loaders (vLLM, HF Transformers), but the architectural layer configuration is baked into the weights regardless of this flag.*

 ## Why This Matters: Sliding Window Attention Explained (Simply)

 Think of it this way: